LogtalkDotOrg/logtalk3/INSTALL.md

 2. SETTING LOGTALK ENVIRONMENT VARIABLES
 ----------------------------------------

-You need to set two environment variables, LOGTALKHOME and LOGTALKUSER.
-The environment variable LOGTALKHOME should be set to the Logtalk installation directory.
+You need to set two environment variables, `LOGTALKHOME` and `LOGTALKUSER`.
+The environment variable `LOGTALKHOME` should be set to the Logtalk installation directory.
 The environment variable `LOGTALKUSER` should point to a directory in your home directory where you want to store the user-specific Logtalk files (by default, `$HOME/logtalk` on POSIX systems and `My Documents\Logtalk` on Windows).
 Both environment variables may be set for all users by a user with administration privileges.

-For POSIX systems, add the following lines to your ~/.profile file:
+For POSIX systems, add the following lines to your `~/.profile` file:

 	LOGTALKHOME=/your/logtalk/installation/directory
 	LOGTALKUSER=$HOME/logtalk